esallei-csw/SampleSSO/README.md

  SSO.GoToAccessURL := Proc;
 ```

-Where Proc is: (for WebView login, strongly suggested)
+3.1.
+Where Proc is: (for WebView login, strongly suggested, remember to also import the webview class into your project)

 ```
 procedure TfrmLogInSSO.ViewGoToWindow(AUrl: string);